Historyguy.com

 Soon after this spread, the full 52-card English deck was used and the flush was introduced.
 The draw was added prior to 1850 (when it was first mentioned in print in a handbook of games).
 During the American Civil War, many additions were made including stud poker (the five-card variant), and the straight.
 Further American developments followed, such as the wild card (around 1875), lowball and split-pot poker (around 1900), and community card poker games (around 1925).

 The game and jargon of poker have become important parts of American culture and English culture.
-Such phrases and clichés as ace in the hole, ace up one's sleeve, beats me, blue chip, call one's bluff, cash in, high roller, pass the buck, poker face, stack up, up the ante, when the chips are down, wild card, and others are used in everyday conversation, even by those unaware of their origins at the poker table.
+Such phrases and clichés as ace in the hole, ace up one's sleeve, beats me, blue chip, call one's bluff, cash in, high roller, pass the buck, poker face, stack up, up the ante, when the poker chips are down, wild card, and others are used in everyday conversation, even by those unaware of their origins at the poker table.

 Poker Player Biographies: